 Young Opera Makers programme’s aim is to offer them excellent training, with an interdisciplinary and contemporary approach to opera, enable them to perform and experience creative processes, and increase their visibility and access to international recruitment circuits.

-Thirteen member institutions, thirteen associated partners, over a thousand young artists and some three hundred professionals make up the enoa community.
+Thirteen member institutions, over a thousand young artists and some three hundred professionals make up the enoa community.